MeowRosya/Nvidia-Legion-Image/README.md

 > [!caution]
 > I am neither the developer of Vanilla OS nor the driver.
 If you have any problems with the software or driver, then contact upstream.

+# Legal Matters

+Reference to any Lenovo products, services, processes, or other information and/or use of Lenovo Trademarks does not constitute or imply endorsement, sponsorship, or recommendation thereof by Lenovo.

+The use of Lenovo®, Lenovo Legion™, Yoga®, IdeaPad® or other trademarks within this website and associated tools and libraries is only to provide a recognisable identifier to users to enable them to associate that these tools will work with Lenovo laptops.